TehShrike/davistobias.com/content/revelation.md

 To the one who overcomes I will grant to sit with me on my throne, just as I overcame and sat down with my Father on His throne.
 >>
->> He who has an ear let him hear what the Spirit is saying to the churches.'"
+>> He who has an ear let him hear what the Spirit is saying to the churches.

 # Seven Seals: Christ governs all history on His throne